hailelagi/hailelagi.com/content/hacks/tsunami.md

 what to be done etc

 # Gotta Go Fast
+at what cost?
+- use of lock free data structures/behaviour across reads - concurrent skip list crash course, why?

 intro to lock free techniques[3]

 ## More complex Types

+- conformance and integration with/into the firefly runtime

 So far these examples have been somewhat generic but the underlying implementation only allowed simple types a key of type `string` and a value of `int`.
 This is intentionally done in order not to distract from other concepts, but if we really want a general key value store we need to allow many types.